open-telemetry/opentelemetry.io/content/en/blog/2024/hardening-the-collector-one.md

 confirmation that the Collector has proven to be very secure, highlighting the secure coding practices and processes we already have in place.

-One of the changes we have recently been working on is changing the default bind address for Collector servers, such as those exposed by receivers or extensions that listen for incoming connections.
+One of the changes we have been working on is changing the default bind address for Collector servers, such as those exposed by receivers or extensions that listen for incoming connections.
 Up to v0.103.0, the default behavior was to listen on all network interfaces by using the [unspecified address `0.0.0.0`](https://en.wikipedia.org/wiki/0.0.0.0) on server addresses.
 While this is a convenient default for test cases and development environments, it is